Ski resort rank by vertical feet

 3,514 feet

-3,500 feet (technically continuous, but includes a considerable stretch of poling through a cat track "Roundabout")
+(technically continuous, but includes a considerable stretch of poling through a cat track 'Roundabout'.
+2,735'** vertical maximums are more typical.)

-3,365 feet (Bachelor's "Northwest" quad chair possesses the 'third-most vertical feet for a chairlift' in North America at 2,365 vertical feet)
+(2,645'** continuous vertical.
+Bachelor's "Northwest" quad chair possesses the '3rd-most vertical feet from a chairlift' in the U.S. at 2,365 vertical feet)

 3,330 feet